George Jackson (Brookside): "Free George Jackson" Campaign

-Marie cannot bare the injustice of George's conviction and begins a campaign to have her husband released, titled "Free George Jackson".
+Marie cannot bear the injustice of George's conviction and begins a campaign to have her husband released, titled "Free George Jackson".
 Marie gets the help of a journalist Rick Sexton (Jeffrey Longmore), there is a visit to Downing Street and a protest in Liverpool when a Member of Parliament visits the city.
 The "Free George Jackson" campaign gained considerable interest from viewers and began to blur reality and fiction.
 Graffiti protesting George's innocence began appearing across bus shelters in the UK.
 Viewers made "Free George Jackson" banners to convince the general public to get involved.
 The Brookside press office received a cake with a file about George's innocence hidden in-between the layers.
 The office also received more than five thousand calls from concerned viewers about George's wrongful conviction.
 A Birmingham pub also ran a campaign event on their premises.

 Brookside producers decided to use the public interest in the campaign to their advantage.
 Brookside was already gaining viewers in excess of six million and they wanted to grow this audience share further.
 Publicity officer Kerr revealed that they were organising a real life campaign for viewers to continue to enjoy.
 He told Carolyn Taylor from Liverpool Echo that "everyone knows he doesn't exist, it's just a bit of fun.
 Hopefully we'll get everyone watching Brookside."
 A song titled "Free George Jackson" was recorded by the Blazing Saddles, a fictional band George was part of.
 It was released as a seven inch vinyl single, featured the Brookside theme tune as a B side and gained airplay on British radio after producers contacted stations asking them to play it.